Raghavendra-vaidya/TestAutomationFramework-selenium/README.md

-# TestAutomationFramework-selenium : Collection of utils
+# TestAutomationFramework-selenium : Collection of utils.

 Revisit the methods : GetData from xlsx files